-- 8. The only permits issued by the Permit Board for wastewater discharges are State permits, UIC permits, and NPDES permits.
-Review and approval of design plans and specifications does not constitute authorization to begin construction, and any permit applicant who commences construction prior to final Permit Board action under Section III.H. builds at his own risk. - 9.
-Plans and specifications shall be developed utilizing fundamental engineering principles and approved engineering practices from acceptable engineering guidance sources including, but not limited to, Recommended Standards for Sewage Works, ("Ten States Standards" and all amendments), text books, manuals of practice, technical publications, or other appropriate publications. - 10.
-Plans and specifications that vary from these engineering sources may be submitted if the Department determines such plans and specifications are properly supported in writing by the consulting engineer.
-A copy of all plans and specifications shall be maintained by the permittee, owner, or operator, whichever is responsible for operation and maintenance of the constructed facilities. - 11.
-Any proposed significant changes to approved or submitted plans and specifications must be submitted to the Department for approval or comment in accordance with Section VI.B.1. or 2.
+- (8) The only permits issued by the Permit Board for wastewater discharges are State permits, UIC permits, and NPDES permits.
+Review and approval of design plans and specifications does not constitute authorization to begin construction, and any permit applicant who commences construction prior to final Permit Board action under Rule 1.1.3.H. builds at his own risk. - (9) Plans and specifications shall be developed utilizing fundamental engineering principles and approved engineering practices from acceptable engineering guidance sources including, but not limited to, Recommended Standards for Sewage Works, ("Ten States Standards" and all amendments), text books, manuals of practice, technical publications, or other appropriate publications. - (10) Plans and specifications that vary from these engineering sources may be submitted if the Department determines such plans and specifications are properly supported in writing by the consulting engineer.
+A copy of all plans and specifications shall be maintained by the permittee, owner, or operator, whichever is responsible for operation and maintenance of the constructed facilities. - (11) Any proposed significant changes to approved or submitted plans and specifications must be submitted to the Department for approval or comment in accordance with 1.1.6.B.1. or 2 of this Rule.
 Approval of or comment on such revised plans and specifications may be secured from the Department either before or after construction is initiated, at the discretion of the owner.
 If the owner constructs such changes reflected on the plans and specifications prior to securing Department approval or comment, the owner does so at his own risk and may be required by the Department to correct any unacceptable changes and/or deficiencies.